starmaker2130/araudioplayer/README.md

 View content using a wide range of devices and formats.
 Implement the module in both modular server-side and non-modular client-side applications with just a few lines of JavaScript code!

+## Tutorials:
+Make and Share an AR Playlist

 ## Usage:

 [Server-side](#server-side)